ansible/workshops/exercises/ansible_rhel/2.2-cred/README.md

 As you’ve probably done with Ansible before you can run ad hoc commands from Tower as well.

-  - In the web UI go to **Resources → Inventories → Workshop Inventory**
+  - In the web UI go to **RESOURCES → Inventories → Workshop Inventory**

   - Click the **HOSTS** button to change into the hosts view and select the three hosts by ticking the boxes to the left of the host entries.